 An incident should also have been reported to Herefordshire Council, the police or your housing association in the past six months and within a month of it happening.

-If you meet the above criteria and would like to use the Community Trigger, complete the Community Trigger application form, email firstname.lastname@example.org, or write to the Information Access Team, Herefordshire Council, Plough Lane, PO Box 4, Hereford HR4 0XH.
+If you meet the above criteria and would like to use the Community Trigger, complete the Community Trigger application form, email firstname.lastname@example.org, or write to the Complaints Team, Herefordshire Council, Plough Lane, PO Box 4, Hereford HR4 0XH.